JoyHak/QuickSwitch/README.md

 2. When the installation is complete, you are presented with another menu.
 Choose `Run AutoHotkey`.
 Once the AutoHotkey help file opens, you can read or close it now.

-3. [Download](https://github.com/JoyHak/QuickSwitch/releases) the latest version of archive.
+3. [Download](https://github.com/JoyHak/QuickSwitch/releases) the latest version of QuickSwitch.

-4. Unpack `.zip` and run `QuickSwitch.ahk`.
+5. Unpack `.zip` and run `QuickSwitch.ahk`.
 Check it's existence in the tray.

 ## Compiling